adult congenital heart disease Dubai

 1. Regular monitoring and follow-up

-- Early detection of complications like arrhythmias or valve issues
+- Detect the complications such as arrhythmias or valve issues in the early stage.

 2. Medications

-Depending on the specific heart defect and associated symptoms, medications may be prescribed to:
+Depending on the specific heart defect and associated symptoms, medications may be prescribed to:- Reduce blood pressure and manage heart failure

 - Control irregular heart rhythms